kurt-krueckeberg/d-docs/notes/on_iterators.md

 On the other hand, the STL has effectively demonstrated that iteration is about more than just IsDone, Next, and CurrentItem.
 Let\'s adopt and improve on both the STL\'s and the GoF iterator ideas to get an efficient, flexible, simple, and highly useful iterator.
 Instead of building upon pointers as the fundamental abstraction, as does the STL, it\'s better to start with the GoF approach.
 This allows the iterator type to be smarter and safer without losing efficiency, at least in most use cases.
 The iterator categories in the STL are highly useful, so let\'s keep them.
-As the previous example shows, the new iterator must know its limits---the beginning and end of its range.
-Therefore, the name of this new candidate abstraction shall be \"range,\" and its refinements---input, output, forward, double-ended, and random access, if not others---\"categories.\"
+As the previous example shows, the new iterator must know its limits&mdash;the beginning and end of its range.
+Therefore, the name of this new candidate abstraction shall be \"range,\" and its refinements&mdash;input, output, forward, double-ended, and random access, if not others---\"categories.\"

 ### Separating Access from Traversal